adyork/workshop_bios_oceanographic_data_part2/_episodes/02-format-data.md

 ![single-info example](../fig/single-info.png)

 > ## Discussion
-> If not already discussed, introduce the dataset that will be used in this lesson, and in the other ecology lessons, the [Portal Project Teaching Dataset](http://www.datacarpentry.org/ecology-workshop/data/).
+> The dataset that will be used during the next exercise is the  [Portal Project Teaching Dataset](http://www.datacarpentry.org/ecology-workshop/data/).
 >
->The data used in the ecology lessons are observations of a small mammal community in southern Arizona.
+>These data are observations of a small mammal community in southern Arizona.
 This is part of a project studying the effects of rodents and ants on the plant community that has been running for almost 40 years.
 The rodents are sampled on a series of 24 plots, with different experimental manipulations controlling which rodents are allowed to access which plots.
 >
 > This is a real dataset that has been used in over 100 publications.
 We’ve simplified it just a little bit for the workshop, but you can download the full dataset and work with it using exactly the same tools we’ll learn about today.
 > {: .discussion}